celestiaorg/docs/docs/concepts/specifications/reserved-namespace-id.md

 ---
-sidebar_label: Reserved Namespace IDs
+sidebar_label: Reserved Namespaces
-description: Reserved namespace IDs on the Celestia Network.
+description: Reserved Namespaces on the Celestia Network.
 ---

-# Reserved Namespace IDs
+# Reserved Namespaces

-This is a table of reserved namespace IDs on the Celestia Network.
+This is a table of reserved namespaces on the Celestia Network.

 You can learn more [here](https://celestiaorg.github.io/celestia-app/specs/namespace.html#reserved-namespaces)